In fullJoe Gomez interview | New Liverpool contract, development and future aims

 Now, having dedicated his future to Liverpool, the No.12 is targeting adding more positive stories to his journey in the coming years.

-Watch our exclusive interview with Gomez below, or scroll down for a full transcript.
+Watch our exclusive interview with Gomez at the top of the page, or scroll down for a full transcript.

 Joe, first of all, congratulations.
 A new deal at Liverpool, a long-term one, how does it feel to get it done?

 It's obviously a special moment for me and my family.
 Another one that you dream of as a kid and one I don't take for granted.
 It is an unbelievable place to be; in my eyes, probably one of the best - if not the best - clubs in the world at the minute.
 The opportunity to extend my stay here was an easy decision to make, really.

 At the age of 25, you could argue the best years are still in front of you as well.
 Does that play a big part in signing a deal like this?

 Yeah, for sure.
 Obviously I have been here quite a while now, but in the grand scheme of things I still feel young and, like you say, the best years are ahead of me.
 I have got more to learn and the time to do that.
 I think I have the platform here to do it with the manager and the coaching staff around me and my teammates, to make sure the best years are ahead.

 You were a teenager when you first signed here.
 If all goes according to plan, we could even be talking about testimonials.
 Is that your hope, that you're at Liverpool for the long term?

 For sure.
 That's an aim of mine and I am grateful to have the opportunity to spend this many years here at a club like this.
 There have been great memories and challenges too, but that's a big thing for me - the opportunity to stay here and create more history with the lads, and be a big part of it.
 That's my aim and to hopefully come away with a career I can look at and be proud of as a Liverpool player the whole time.

 What has changed from a club perspective since you joined as a young boy?